ngladkikh/pkonfig/docs/index.md

 ### Custom field types

-User can customize how field validation and casting is done.
+Users can customize how field validation and casting are done.
 The recommended way is to implement `validate` method:

 ```python